Sweet Potato Biscuits

 1/3 c. buttermilk or milk

 - In a large bowl, whisk together flour, sugar, baking powder, salt, and baking soda.
 Cut or grate in the butter.
 In a small bowl, whisk together the purée and buttermilk; stir into the flour mixture until combined.

 - Turn out the dough onto a lightly floured surface, and knead very gently until dough comes together but is still slightly lumpy, five or six times.
 Shape into a disk, and pat to an even 1″ thickness.
 With a floured 2-inch biscuit cutter, cut out biscuits as close together as possible.
 Gather together scraps, and repeat to cut out more biscuits.

 - Preheat oven to 425 degrees.
 Coat an 8-inch cake pan with butter or cooking spray.
 Arrange biscuits snugly in pan to help them stay upright.
 Bake until golden, 20-24 minutes.

 Homemade Sweet Potato Puree

 3 large sweet potatoes, peeled and cut into chunks water

 - In a large saucepan, cover the sweet potatoes with water.
 Bring to a boil.
 Cook until tender, 15-20 minutes.

 - Drain potatoes; puree in a food processor or blender.
 Cool on the counter or in the refrigerator.
 Store in the refrigerator or freezer.

 I am ready to replace my bent, rusty (ugh, it’s true) biscuit cutters with these RSVP Round Biscuit Cutters (Amazon).
-The set of four are sturdy and less than ten bucks, with over 100 reviews and a 4.7-star rating.
+The set of four are sturdy and right around $10, with over 500 reviews and a 4.4-star rating.